ovh/docs/pages/web/hosting/diagnostic_403_forbidden/guide.en-gb.md

 ![command_filezilla2](images/command_filezilla2.png){.thumbnail}

-A response **"200 Permissions changed on /"** confirms that the change was successful.
+The response "**200 Permissions changed on /**" confirms that the change was successful.
 To check, try accessing your site again.

-#### Reactivate your hosting with the FTP Explorer "net2ftp"
+#### Reactivating your hosting via your web browser with the FTP Explorer ("net2ftp")

-In the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), go to the `Web Cloud`{.action} section then `Hosting plans`{.action} and click on the `FTP-SSH`{.action} tab for the hosting plan concerned.
+In the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), go to the `Web Cloud`{.action} section, then open `Hosting plans`{.action} and switch to the `FTP-SSH`{.action} tab of the Web Hosting plan concerned.

-Then click on the `FTP Explorer`{.action} button and log in to your storage space, following the instructions in this [guide](../log-in-to-storage-ftp-web-hosting/#1-log-in-via-ftp-explorer).
+Click on the `FTP Explorer`{.action} button and log in to your storage space, following the instructions in this [guide](../log-in-to-storage-ftp-web-hosting/#1-log-in-via-ftp-explorer).
 Click the `Advanced`{.action} button and then click the `Go`{.action} button next to "Send arbitrary FTP commands to the FTP server".

 ![net2ftp](images/net2ftp.png){.thumbnail}

-At the top of the page, enter the command below then click on the green "V" button.
+At the top of the page, enter the command `SITE CHMOD 705 /` and click on the green "check mark" button.

 ![result_command_on_net2ftp](images/result_command_on_net2ftp.png){.thumbnail}

-A response **"200 Permissions changed on /"** confirms that the change was successful.
+The response "**200 Permissions changed on /**" confirms that the change was successful.
 To check, try accessing your site again.

 ## Go further <a name="gofurther"></a>